edgeof8/tIRC/README.md

 {{ ... }}
 ## Recent Architectural Refactoring & Improvements

+- **Connection Management Refactoring:**
+  - Introduced `ConnectionOrchestrator` to centralize and manage all connection-related operations, including capability negotiation, authentication, and registration.
+  - Improved connection state management and error handling for more reliable server connections.
+  - Separated connection lifecycle concerns from `IRCClient_Logic` for better maintainability.

 - **UI System Refactoring:**
   - The monolithic `UIManager` has been decomposed into specialized renderer classes, each responsible for a specific UI component.